 Additionally, you can extend your student visa for the duration of your program or reapply from your home country if needed.
 Temporary residence permit extension isn’t possible; you’ll have to reapply once it expires.

-Can I Work With a Student Visa in Poland?
+Can I Work with a Student Visa in Poland?

 Getting a part-time job is relatively easy under new Polish regulations, requiring only a temporary residence permit.
-With a Polish student visa, there’s no need for a work permit, but ensure work doesn’t hinder your academic performance, as it may impact your permit renewal.
+There’s therefore no need for a work permit, as long as you hold a valid residence permit.